danderson00/auth/properties.md

 Claim types can be
 - One of the standard [JWT registered claim names](https://tools.ietf.org/html/rfc7519#section-4.1)
 - A URI representing the specific node in a well known XML schema, for example, http://schemas.xmlsoap.org/ws/2005/05/identity/claims/nameidentifier
+- A URN representing a provider specific claim
 - A custom claim added by the identity provider

 The following is by no means a comprehensive list of claim types.
 They are representative of a typical set of claims returned from identity providers.